zorkzou/NBO2Molden/README.md

 Examples of applications can be found in W. Zou, D. Nori-Shargh, and J. E. Boggs, On the Covalent Character of Rare Gas Bonding Interactions: A New Kind of Weak Interaction, J. Phys.
 Chem.
 A, 2013, 117(1), pp 207-212 at http://pubs.acs.org/doi/abs/10.1021/jp3104535

+Note that starting from version 6 (> 2014), NBO can generate Molden files by the keyword $NBO MOLDEN $END.

 ## Latest Version
 Version 1.0.3 (12/07/2015).
 Bug fix for d-, f-, and g-functions.